fishcakez/sbroker/README.md

 `sbroker_fair_queue` can be used to load balance clients (or workers) on the broker itself.
 The fair queue creates one queue per application, client or other value and dequeues using a round robin strategy.
-Queues are created on demand and removed when nolonger used.
+Queues are created on demand and removed when no longer used.

 The CoDel algorithm works better with the fair queue than without because it can differentiate between flows.
 However the PIE meter does not combine well because it can not differentiate between the different flows and will see heavily fluctuating `SojournTime` values.

-It is also possible to load balance request between multiple brokers with `srand` and `sscheduler`.
+It is also possible to load balance requests between multiple brokers with `srand` and `sscheduler`.
 These choose a random broker or a broker based on scheduler id.
 One of these can be combined with the `sbetter` load balancer that tries to even out the random load balancing by occasionally comparing the sojourn times on two random brokers and choosing the broker with the shortest sojourn time.
-All three of these load balancing modules can be used to load balanace any OTP process.
+All three of these load balancing modules can be used to load balance any OTP process.

 Relative Time and Regulation
 ----------------------------